vodquang96/django-anymail/docs/sending/django_email.rst

   the :mailheader:`Return-Path` at the recipient end.
 (Only if your ESP supports altering envelope sender, otherwise you'll get an :ref:`unsupported feature <unsupported-features>` error.)

-* If you supply a "To" header, you'll get an :ref:`unsupported feature <unsupported-features>` error.
+* If you supply a "To" header, you'll usually get an :ref:`unsupported feature <unsupported-features>` error.
   With Django's SMTP EmailBackend, this can be used to show the recipient a :mailheader:`To` address that's different from the actual envelope recipients in the message's :class:`to <django.core.mail.EmailMessage>` list.
-Spoofing the :mailheader:`To` header like this is popular with spammers, and none of Anymail's supported ESPs allow it.
+Spoofing the :mailheader:`To` header like this is popular with spammers, and almost none of Anymail's supported ESPs allow it.

 .. versionchanged:: 2.0